Research and development

 - To promote renewable materials, Valmet develops solutions to replace fossil materials with renewable ones and to produce new high-value end products.

 Valmet has successfully commercialized its techological innovations.
-Valmet has, for example, sold 15 OptiConcept M board and paper machines, and 10 Advantage NTT tissue machines.
-Valmet is in the process of delivering its first high power recovery boiler and has delivered 2 LignoBoost lignin separation plants.
+Valmet has, for example, sold 27 OptiConcept M board and paper machines, and 13 Advantage NTT tissue machines.
+Valmet has also delivered 2 LignoBoost lignin separation plants.

 Positive trend in orders received of new products:

 - EUR 529 million in 2014 (Automation business line not included)

 - EUR 987 million in 2019

 Product is new 5 years after launch in capital business and 3 years in services business.